Safyrus/NES_PWAA/tutorial/text data (md)/txt/tags/name.md

 You don't need to add this tag for every dialog box.
 The name will only change when a new `<name>` tag is encounter.

+Note: It seems that changing a name to 0 only take effect at the next dialog box

 ## Example

 <const:NAME_A,3>